patrykkalinowski/godot-openvr-asset-wiki/OpenVR-actions.md

 [[images/openvr_actions_default_bindings.png]]

-Just edit our current bindings file.
+Just edit your current bindings file.
 I'm not going to give a full tutorial on setting up bindings here, play around with the interface.
 For our demo purposes I've set up my controller like so:

 [[images/openvr_actions_knuckles.png]]